Students (Fall 2014)

 Athletics and Recreation

 A charter member of the Ivy League, Penn offers intercollegiate competition for men in 17 sports, including baseball, basketball, cross country, fencing, football, golf, lacrosse, heavyweight rowing, lightweight rowing, soccer, sprint football, squash, swimming and diving, tennis, indoor track, outdoor track and wrestling.
 It offers intercollegiate competition for women in 16 sports, including basketball, cross country, field hockey, fencing, golf, gymnastics, lacrosse, rowing, soccer, softball, squash, swimming and diving, tennis, indoor track, outdoor track and volleyball.
-During the 2011-2012 academic year, there were 8,770 team members participating in 12 leagues and 22 special events.
-1,280 additional students were members of 37 active club sports.
+During the 2014-2015 academic year, there are 9,029 team members participating in 12 intramural leagues and 20 special events.
+1,338 students are members of 36 active club sports.

 Franklin Field is the oldest collegiate football field still in use and the country's first double-decked college stadium.